G4Git/G4Git/README.md

 ## 🚀 **About Me**
 - 🌱 Currently building with ***Next.js***, ***React***, ***React Native***, and ***Node.js***.
 - 💻 Skilled in ***Frontend*** (HTML, CSS, JavaScript, TypeScript) and ***Backend*** (Node.js , MongoDB , MySQL , Express.js).
-- 💡 Always open to collaboration on ***Innovative Projects*** that push the boundaries of creativity.
-- *Turning coffee into code since 2022 ☕*
 ---

 ## 🛠️ **Technologies & Frameworks**